Last updated: July 2026 (revision 6)

 6.3 Storage location.
 Patient records, generated PDFs, Patient Photographs, Charting Data, billing records, audit logs and configuration are stored in Baselayer.med's managed cloud database and object storage hosted by our database, storage and hosting partners.
 Some Third-Party Service Providers may operate servers located outside South Africa; we require equivalent data-protection standards from each.

 6.4 Sub-processors.
-The Service relies on Third-Party Service Providers (including hosting, database and object-storage providers, an authentication provider, an email delivery provider, a messaging provider, AI processing providers, a voice transcription provider, the Medical Aid Switch, accounting service providers, calendar providers and the Subscription Provider).
+The Service relies on Third-Party Service Providers (including hosting, database and object-storage providers, an authentication provider, an email delivery provider, a messaging provider, AI processing providers, a voice transcription provider, the Telehealth Video Provider, MedPrax, the Medical Aid Switch, accounting service providers, calendar providers and the Subscription Provider).
 The current list is described in the Privacy Policy.
 We will use reasonable efforts to notify Admins of material changes.

-6.5 Privacy Policy.
-Our separate Privacy Policy forms part of the Service framework and provides further detail on processing, security measures, access controls, audit trails, sub-processors and retention approaches.
+6.5 Privacy Policy and DPA.
+Our separate Privacy Policy and Data Processing Agreement form part of the Service framework and provide further detail on processing, security measures, access controls, audit trails, sub-processors, operator obligations and retention approaches.

 6.6 Practice responsibilities.
 The Practice is responsible for: